Never Forget (musical): Act 1

 Ash Sherwood is a struggling singer-songwriter in Manchester, England, with dreams of making it big.
 He proposes to his girlfriend Chloe and, to his surprise, she accepts ("Could It Be Magic"), and the couple's engagement party follows.
 Ash's mum's pub, 'The Three Bells' is under threat due to mounting debt, and Ash needs to raise money quickly.
 Taking a desperate chance, Ash and his best friend, Jake Turner (Chloe's older brother), decide to audition for a tribute band set to be entered into the lucrative 'Battle of the Tribute Bands' competition.
 Holding the auditions is Ron Freeman, an eccentric but hard-nosed band manager.
 With money problems of his own, Ron is looking for a group of lads he can mould into the ultimate Take That tribute band.

 At the audition ("Pray"), the band come together as Ash and Jake are joined by three others: Adrian Banks, an introverted bank manager trying to win back his adulterous wife; Dirty Harry, a dim but endearing stripper who is desperate to escape the world of stripping; and Jose Reize, a Spaniard come to England in search of fame and fortune, and happy to escape from his overbearing mother.
 Once Ron chooses the band members, rehearsals begin, and the boys are joined by their new choreographer and backing dancers ("Pray" (reprise)).
 In her dark and empty pub, Babs Sherwood has just received her final eviction notice.
 She reminisces over her years spent behind the bar ("Never Forget").
 Ash promises Babs that he will save the pub with his competition winnings (if they win).
 Chloe, immersed in wedding magazines, wants the perfect wedding.
-Babs tries to convince Ash that it's too late for the pub, and the money would be better spent on the wedding.
+Babs tries to convince Ash that it is too late for the pub, and the money would be better spent on the wedding.

 The following day at the gym, the boys are working out with their choreographer and backing dancers.
 Jake tries to hit on the choreographer, who is not best pleased with the bands progress in the rehearsal room; she turns on him and calls the band amateurs.
 The argument between the band members and choreographer turns into a 'dance off' between the boys and the backing dancers ("Take That & Party").
 Ron enters the gym's changing room to discover the boys messing around, and he lectures them about dedication.
 He makes them sign his contract and relays the news that they are scheduled to perform a 'practice gig' the next night at a local pub in Salford.